thegetty/inventories-and-surveys/content/part-2/chapter-8.md

 -   **Reliable**, to result in quality data and instill broad-based confidence in and support for the survey

-## Survey Recording and Documentation Standards
+## Survey Recording and Documentation Standards {#survey-recording-and-documentation-standards}

 Public agencies of many national and regional (e.g., provincial or state) jurisdictions worldwide publish guidelines and associated instructional manuals for conducting heritage surveys that may be consulted to develop recording standards and procedures.[^1] Survey manuals generally cover all aspects of field work, research activities, and detailed documentation requirements and specifications (see, for example, [[Virginia Department of Historic Resources 2017]]; [[Oregon State Historic Preservation Office 2011]]; [[Heritage Branch 2015]]).

-### Level of Detail and Documentation of the Survey
+### Level of Detail and Documentation of the Survey {#level-of-detail-and-documentation}

 Heritage surveys can be designed to document resources at varying levels of detail.
 Influencing factors include survey goals, objectives, and outcomes, as well as project management considerations such as available time, personnel, and budget.
 The terms *reconnaissance* and *intensive* define two levels of survey work; both include fieldwork and research, but they differ in the level of effort required and the resulting documentation ([[Derry et al. 1985\|12]]).[^2]